Skip to content

 • Debrief per phase: tier and specific learning point for each discipline

-Curriculum-mapped flashcard decks with spaced repetition: cards you get right come up less often, cards you miss come back sooner.
+Curriculum-mapped flashcard decks with spaced repetition across the ACEM Primary curriculum.
+Cards you get right resurface less often; cards you miss come back sooner.
 Card types cover mechanisms, drug profiles, pharmacokinetics, anatomical correlates, and pathological processes.
 MCQ drill mode included.

 • Spaced repetition: review what you're forgetting, not what you know